Our Curriculum Intention

 Diversity Within Our Curriculum

 At Colmers Farm Primary School, we strongly believe in the importance of preparing our children to thrive in the multi-cultural country and world we like in.
 We have therefore designed our curriculum to be inclusive and to celebrate the amazing diversity our city, this country and the world has to offer.
 Our curriculum is designed to promote a tolerance, respect and acceptance of the characteristics of the Equality Act 2010 (age, disability, gender reassignment, marriage and civil partnership and maternity, race, religion or belief, sex or sexual orientation) and to challenge stereotypes.
-This is achieved through discrete teaching and through incidental learning.
+This is achieved through discrete teaching and through incidental learning across the curriculum.

-The document below is used by the teachers at our school to identify, teach, discuss (including changes in attitudes over time), make links with, challenge stereotypes and celebrate elements of diversity within our school’s topic lessons (history and geography elements) within KS2.
+The document below is also used by the teachers at our school to identify, teach, discuss (including changes in attitudes over time), make links with, challenge stereotypes and celebrate elements of diversity within our school’s topic lessons (history and geography elements) within KS2.

 Our Subject Intent, Implementation and Impact Statements